Zeroing Diagonals, Conjugate Hollowization, and Characterizing Nondefinite Operators: Introduction

-Most notably in \cite{tD20}, Damm and Fa\ss bender pose their Conjecture 22 that for every pair $L,M$ of real square traceless matrices, there exists an orthogonal $V$ such that $V^{-1} L \, V$ is hollow and $V M V^{-1}$ is almost hollow (notice the transformation applied to $M$ is the inverse of that applied to~$L$).
-Our paper proves their conjecture in Corollary \ref{C:conject} as a corollary to a collection of more general results and at the end of a collection of related results.
-Indeed, we harvest many results related to hollowization as corollaries to more general statements regarding \emph{zeroing diagonals}, the general process of introducing zeros to main diagonals via similarity transformation; after discussing definitions, preliminary concepts, and conventions in Section \ref{Sect:prelim}, our paper introduces the proper context for this in Section \ref{Sect:nondefZero}, which is that of \emph{nondefinite operators} -- operators that are neither positive-definite nor negative-definite.
+Our results are expressed in the more general context of \emph{zeroing diagonals} -- the process of introducing zeros to main diagonals via similarity transformation; after discussing definitions, preliminary concepts, and conventions in Section \ref{Sect:prelim}, our paper introduces the proper context for this in Section \ref{Sect:nondefZero}, which is that of \emph{nondefinite operators} -- operators that are neither positive definite nor negative definite.
 Roughly speaking, zeroing diagonals is to nondefinite operators what hollowization is to traceless operators.
-Indeed, Proposition \ref{P:zdndEquiv} shows an operator being nondefinite, having 0 in its numerical range, and being able to have any diagonal element be orthogonally zeroed are all equivalent.
+Indeed, Proposition \ref{P:zdndEquiv} shows an operator being nondefinite, containing 0 in its numerical range, and being able to have any diagonal element be unitarily zeroed are all equivalent.
+We finish the section discussing some considerations on \emph{conjugate zeroing}, whereby a nonsingular operator $V$ introduces diagonal zeros to a pair of operators $L,M$ via $(V^{-1} L V,V M V^{-1})$.

-In Section \ref{Sect:conjzero3}, we prove two lemmas regarding \emph{conjugate zeroing}, whereby an operator $V$ introduces diagonal zeros to a pair of operators $L,M$ via $\{V^{-1} L V,V M V^{-1}\}$, as stairs to prove our main theorem.
-Our first lemma, proven in Section~\ref{Subsect:intro2}, gives sufficient conditions for introducing two 0s in the $3 \times 3$ case.
-A useful classification of nondefinite operators follows in Section \ref{Subsect:classifNondef}.
-Our second lemma is proven in Section \ref{Subsect:intro3} and gives sufficient conditions for introducing three 0s in the $3 \times 3$ case.

-Section \ref{Sect:zeroAndHol} is the culmination of our work.
-In Section \ref{Subsect:conjOrthZer}, we prove our main result Theorem \ref{T:otz} giving sufficient conditions on $L,M$ for which there exists an orthogonal $V$ such that all diagonal elements but the first or first two in $V^{-1} L \, V$ are 0 and all diagonal elements but the last two in $V M V^{-1}$ are 0.
-In Section \ref{Subsect:conjOrthZerCor}, we prove Corollary \ref{C:otzCornm2z} which shows a same conclusion holds under the more digestible special case where $l \leq \tr(L) \leq 0$ or $0 \leq \tr(L) \leq l$ for any $l \in \{L_{1,1},...,L_{n-2,n-2}\}$, and $m \leq \tr(M) \leq 0$ or $0 \leq \tr(M) \leq m$ for any $m \in \{M_{3,3},...,M_{n,n}\}$.
-The remainder of the section contains a collection of significant corollaries that regard proving simpler conditions under which the conclusions of Theorem \ref{T:otz} hold, showing how various orthogonal hollowization schemes emerge as special cases, deriving novel characterizations of real traceless matrices, proving Conjecture 22 from \cite{tD20}, and proving stronger forms of Fillmore's theorems from \cite{pF69} (resulting in our Corollaries \ref{C:tmoh} and \ref{C:tos}).

-There is a mountain of literature concerning introducing 0s below and above main diagonals as such problems are foundational to numerical linear algebra, but comparatively little research has explored introducing 0s to the main diagonal.
-Indeed, of and in \cite{tD20}, Damm and Fa\ss bender note ``to the best of our knowledge, the current note is the first to treat hollowization problems from the matrix theoretic side''.
-Part of the purpose of this paper is to fill this void.